No-namespace element copied without required xmlns="" declaration

 xmlns="" declaration to indicate that it is (or should be) in no namespace.

-#5 Updated by Michael Kay almost 2 years ago
+#5 Updated by Michael Kay over 2 years ago

 - Subject changed from Invalid document not detected although validation=strict to No-namespace element copied without required xmlns="" declaration